GB EuroBasket qualifier live on BBC

 |Coverage: Live on BBC Red Button, BBC iPlayer, BBC Sport website and app.

-The match in Manchester will be shown live on BBC iPlayer, Red Button and the BBC Sport website and app.
+The match in Manchester will be shown live on BBC iPlayer, Red Button and the BBC Sport website and app at 19:20 GMT.

-Greece are ranked 15th in the world, six places higher than GB.
+The BBC will also broadcast GB's two other Group G home qualifiers, against Estonia and Portugal, in February 2023.

+The ten group winners and four best second-ranked teams will qualify for the EuroBasket finals tournament.

 EuroBasket 2019 saw GB go further in the competition than ever before, reaching the semi-finals, but they missed out on the 2021 finals.